“I’m glad we’ve begun to raise our daughters more like our sons, but it will never work until we raise our sons more like our daughters.”

-In a recent Learners Edge blog The Do’s and Don’ts of Teaching Black History Month, my colleague and the blog’s author Marcee Harris, said it best.
+Teaching Channel blog author Marcee Harris, said it best.
 “When teaching about Black history; incorporate black history year around, continue learning, reinforce that “Black” history is American history, connect issues in the past to current issues, and include the political and social context of the community’s context for social justice.”

 Although women’s history is not the same as the history of the black community, racism and sexism do have some things in common; a belief in hierarchy, a learned sense of superiority, and the goal of, whether consciously or subconsciously, continuing the caste system.
 Racism is defined as “any attitude, action, or institutional structure which systematically subordinates a person or group because of their color.”
 Sexism is defined as “any attitude, action, or institutional structure which systematically subordinates a person or group because of their sex,” or, as explained in the best-selling book Caste, by Isabel Wilkerson:

 “When we assume that the woman is not equipped to lead the meeting or the company or the country, or that a person of color or an immigrant could not be the one in authority, is not a resident of a certain community, could not have attended a particular school or deserved to have attended a particular school, when we feel a pang of shock and resentment, a personal wounding and sense of unfairness and perhaps even shame at our discomfort upon seeing someone from a marginalized group in a job or car or house or college or appointment more prestigious than we have been led to expect, when we assume that the senior citizen should be playing Parcheesi rather than developing software, we are reflecting the efficient encoding of caste, the subconscious recognition that the person has stepped out of his or her assumed place in our society.”